Everything in your business is connected. Everything that happens has an effect on at least one other thing, positively or negatively.

 - Get rid of pickers and have the same person see each order all the way through the process.

-There’s no way to know exactly what will work, so prioritise the ideas and try them out.
+There’s no way to know exactly what will work, so prioritize the ideas and try them out.
 Given a clear understanding of what you are trying to achieve, you can even let the workers change the system themselves.
 Either way, make sure you can measure how the system is performing so you can see the effect of your tests.

 A Reinforcing Loop